jakub-stach/jakub-stach/README.md

 # Hi, I'm Jakub 🦧
-I'm a **Data Scientist and Business Strategist** with a unique blend of expertise in data analytics, business systems optimization, and philosophy.
+I'm a **Data Scientist and Business Strategist** with a unique blend of expertise in data analytics, business systems optimization, and designm informed by a background in philosophy.

 With over six years of experience, I specialize in transforming complex data into actionable insights to drive strategic decision-making and enhance operational efficiency.

 ## 🔭 Currently Working On